 Q: How do I buy an animal?

-A: If you are a new buyer, you can pre-register using the link above.
-Bring your confirmation email to the Brekke Road gate at the Pima County Fairgrounds and check-in at the buyer’s table located in the livestock barn.
+A: If you have pre-registered as a new buyer, please bring your confirmation email to the Brekke Road gate at the Pima County Fairgrounds and check in at the buyer’s table located on the west wall of the Livestock Ramada.
 Once you have your number, you can bid on the animals you wish to purchase.
-You will be presented with a sales agreement and you will pay at the cashiers table before you leave.
+You will be presented with a sales agreement and then pay at the cashiers table before you leave.

 Q: Can I split the purchase with friends or another business owner?